CyberJsec47/Arduino-HED/README.md

-## Arduino Home climate display
+## IoT Home Weather Statiom

 ---

-### The goal of this project is to create an indoor and outdoor climate monitor.
+### The goal of this project is to create an indoor and outdoor weather monitor.
-#### The monitor will be build using Arduino and various sensors to display the following:
+#### The monitor will be build using an microcontroller and various sensors to display the following:

 - **Temperature**
 - **Humidity**